TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 ## MySQL Setup
 Since Raspberry Pi officially suggested that "Advanced Package Tool (APT) is the recommended way to install, update, and remove software in Raspberry Pi OS."

+## M.2 HAT+
+Following the [M.2 HAT+ installation guide](https://www.raspberrypi.com/documentation/accessories/m2-hat-plus.html) will allow the Raspberry pi 5 to increase its storage capacity.
+It will only support M.2 SSD 2230 or 2242 form factor.

 ## Block Message